LuigiCaradonna/isoviewer-for-helios-automazioni-cnc/README.md

 ## Installation
 Inside the folder `dist` the latest compiled version of the software for Windows is available in a zip format.
-There is no need to install the sofware, it is stand-alone.
+There is no need to install the software.
 Unpack the zip package, inside the folder `Isoviewer`, find and run the file `Isoviewer.exe`.